thedoctor/cryptsy-dart/README.md

 # Cryptsy

-A Dart library for the [Cryptsy API (v2)](https://www.cryptsy.com/pages/apiv2).
+A Dart library for the now defunct [Cryptsy API (v2)](https://www.cryptsy.com/pages/apiv2).

-Lets you connect to your Cryptsy account and do Super Dope Altcoin Trading Stuff.
+Crypsty was a cryptocurrency exchange that operated a fractional reserve and disappeared.
+This was a fun project for learning Dart (which is also not used very much these days ;)

 ## Usage